 A loving husband.
 Dedicated father of four.
 Basketball coach.
 Neighborhood handyman.
 Philanthropist.
 Accomplished banker and board member.
-It’s an understatement to say Randy Scott was a beloved member – and standing at 6 foot 7 inches – quite literally a pillar of his community.
+It’s an understatement to say Randy Scott was a beloved member – and standing at 6 foot, 7 inches – he was quite literally a pillar of his community.
 He was accustomed to strangers remarking on his height, so he often joked and said he was 5 foot, 19 inches tall for a chuckle.
 Then just like that, he’d strike up a conversation with his newfound friend.

 That’s how his son, Shann, remembers him: kind and generous – with his time, money, humor or conversation.
 “He took learning more about people to heart,” says Shann.